thesmythgroup/tsg-netlify-cms-next-starter/content/contact.md

 ---
+en:
+  intro: "Use this form to contact us!"
+es:
   intro: "Use this form to contact us!"
 ---